-Japanese Encephalitis vaccine is just one of the travel vaccinations we offer at TrExMed Travel Clinic Edinburgh.
+Japanese Encephalitis vaccine is one of the more commonly requested travel vaccinations we provide at TrExMed Travel Clinic Edinburgh.

-Japanese Encephalitis is a potentially serious viral infection, which is endemic in 24 Asian countries.
+Japanese Encephalitis virus (JEV) is a potentially serious infection, which is endemic in 24 Asian countries.
 It is mainly transmitted by Culex mosquitoes, which typically bite in the evening and early morning.
-Although human cases are declining in Japan, South Korea and some parts of China with vaccination, it is increasingly being reported from Bangladesh, Myanmar, parts of India, Nepal, parts of Pakistan, northern Thailand and Vietnam.
+Although local cases are declining in Japan, South Korea and some parts of China with vaccination, it is increasingly being reported from Bangladesh, Myanmar, parts of India, Nepal, parts of Pakistan, northern Thailand and Vietnam.

-This is the 'classical' disease pattern of Japanese Encephalitis, and how it typically affects local communities in rural areas, especially near paddy fields in the monsoon season.
+This is the 'textbook' disease pattern of Japanese Encephalitis, and how it typically affects local communities in rural areas, especially near paddy fields in the monsoon season.

 The evidence for risk among travellers

-Recent evidence, looking at travellers who develop the disease, reveals quite a different risk pattern: There have been at least 21 confirmed cases among visitors to Thailand returning to Western countries reported between 1992 and 2013.
+Recent evidence, looking at travellers who develop the disease, reveals quite a different risk pattern: There have been at least 21 confirmed cases among visitors to Thailand returning to Western countries reported between 1992 and 2013 (i.e. about one per year).
 Of these, most had only been to Bangkok and/or the tourist islands, 71% had been short-term travellers (4 weeks or less) and a third had been infected in the dry season.

 How serious is Japanese Encephalitis disease?